 Love is patient, love is kind ….Love bears all things, believes all things, hopes all things, endures all things.

 Like many, I have learned so much from Woody, and I would like to share one of my most valued lessons.

 Three hundred months and twenty-five yearly storage binders later, I still use a Franklin Day Planner.
-Woody gave me my first set, and more importantly, instruction on how to use it.
-For him, his planner was not so much about organizing dates, times, and events, but keeping track of the most important thing in his life…people.
-I think he knew, even then, that he needed a way to keep his ever-expanding list of friends at his finger tips, anticipating the day that his memory might fail him.
+Woody gave me my first set and, more importantly, instruction on how to use it.
+For him, his planner was not so much about organizing dates, times, and events but keeping track of the most important thing in his life…people.
+I think he knew, even then, that he needed a way to keep his ever-expanding list of friends at his fingertips, anticipating the day that his memory might fail him.
 You see, in business and in his personal life, Woody was the consummate matchmaker and always sought to put people together who had similar interests or backgrounds or could be of mutual support.
-There were no competitors—a rising tide lifts all boats.
+There were no competitors—a rising tide lifts all ships.
 That spirit, his spirit, changed, fundamentally, how I see the world.

 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put childish ways behind me.
 Now we see but a poor reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.

 And now these three remain: faith, hope and love.
 But the greatest of these is love.